 Dan 36b.
 And the king shall do according to his will; and he shall exalt himself, and he shall magnify himself above every god, and he shall speak marvelous things against the God of gods, and shall prosper till the indignation be accomplished: for that that is determined shall be done.

-From Dan 11:36-39 we look at the descriptive side to the Little Horn, instead of the historical.
+From Dan 11:36-39 we look at the descriptive side of the Little Horn, instead of the historical.

 Dan 11:36. he shall magnify himself above every god, and he shall speak marvelous things against the God of gods, and shall prosper till the indignation be accomplished: for that that is determined shall be done.
 How?
 The following texts in the Bible are related to this text.